buildbot/buildbot/master/docs/developer/mq.rst

         :param tuple filter: filter for routing keys of interest
         :param function check_callback: a callback which check if the event has already happened
-        :returns: a Deferred that fires when the event has been received, and contain tuple (routing_key, value) representing the event
+        :returns: a Deferred that fires when the event has been received and contains a (routing_key, value) tuple representing the event

-        This method is a helper which returns a defer that fire when a certain event has occurred.
+        This method is a helper which returns a deferred that fires when a certain event has occurred.
         This is useful for waiting the end of a build or disconnection of a worker.
         You shall make sure when using this method that this event will happen in the future, and take care of race conditions.
-        For that caller must provide a check_callback which will check of the event has already occurred.
+        For this reason, the caller must provide a check_callback that will check if the event has already occurred.
         The whole race-condition-free process is:

         * Register to event
         * Check if it has already happened
-        * If not wait for the event
+        * If not, wait for the event
         * Unregister from event

 .. py:class:: QueueRef